white-frame/view/README.md

 ## Registering blade views into sections

-The facade `WhiteFrame\View` allows you to register blade view into sections of other blade views.
-It can be usefull if you have a modular application witch need to dynamically add blade view into generic sections of your application.
+The facade `WhiteFrame\View` allows you to nest blade view into other blade views.
+It can be usefull if you have a modular application witch need to dynamically add content into sections etc ...

 ### Simple example :